lucaswoj/SwiftCBC/README.md

 ## More Complex Example

-If you need a more programmatic way to construct constraints you can use the `Sum` class.
+If you need to construct constraints programmatically you can use the `Sum` class.

 The `Sum` class has one constructor that takes an array of variables and sums them together
 ```swift